ePages-de/epages-devportal/_posts/2018/2018-09-19-epages-you-our-annual-gathering-of-epagees.md

 {% twitter https://twitter.com/efecommerce/status/1040510771019620353 %}

 The Sales Team took the floor to present their latest news and progress with our partners.
-Last but not least, we were inspired by a presentation on the adventures of ePages merchants, whereby successful ePages merchants with exceptional business ideas were featured.
+Last but not least, we were inspired by a presentation of the adventures of ePages merchants, whereby successful ePages merchants with exceptional business ideas were featured.

 We wrapped up the day with a Q&A session, and it was already lunch time!
 We went to one of the many delicious neighborhood restaurants to eat some Asian food and to say goodbye to colleagues before they departed Hamburg!

 ## A big thank YOU!

 Is it too early to already look forward to the next YOU?
-Well we do it either way!
+Well, we do it either way!
 It has been a great time!
 See you next September!